DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Benefits of Method Acting

-Though there are plenty of horror stories of negative impacts of method acting, such as Jared Leto’s antics, Heath Ledger’s death being attributed to his portrayal of the Joker, Christian Bale gaining unhealthy amounts of weight for Vice, and Adrien Brody losing unhealthy amounts of weight for The Pianist, there are still benefits to this approach.
+There are plenty of horror stories of the negative impacts of method acting, such as Jared Leto’s antics, Heath Ledger’s death being attributed to his portrayal of the Joker, Christian Bale gaining unhealthy amounts of weight for Vice, and Adrien Brody losing harmful amounts of weight for The Pianist, there are still benefits to this approach.

 At its simplest, method acting serves as a type of research for a role.
 Understanding a character’s motivation, body language, and decision-making helps with a believable performance.

 Additionally, as seen with Halle Berry, knowing how people act in unfamiliar situations is crucial to an accurate and honest portrayal.
-Though there are plenty of ways to go about this, seeing it and living it firsthand is a highly effective approach.
+Though there are many ways to go about this, seeing it and living it firsthand is a highly effective approach.

 Conclusion

 Making your cast and crew uncomfortable for the sake of your role is often a negative and selfish way to approach a project and can impact the rest of the film.
-Additionally, taking extreme and harmful steps can be dangerous and doesn’t guarantee a great performance.
+Additionally, taking extreme and harmful steps can be dangerous and not guarantee great performance.

-The most important and positive part of method acting is that it helps you understand and connect with the character being portrayed.
-There are plenty of ways to do this, but in order to deliver an accurate, captivating, and non-offensive portrayal of a character, research is required.
+The most important and positive part of method acting is that it helps you understand and connect with the character portrayed.
+There are many ways to do this, but research is required to deliver an accurate, captivating, and non-offensive character portrayal.

 Have you ever gone method?
-Is method acting something that appeals to you or scares you?
-Let us know in the comments below and best of luck in your next performance!
+Does method acting appeal to you or scare you?
+Let us know in the comments below, and best of luck in your next performance!

 Cade Taylor is a filmmaker and writer based out of Los Angeles.
 Originally from Seattle, he continues to work as the Outreach Coordinator for the Bigfoot Script Challenge, where he helps connect up-and-coming writers with industry professionals.
 When he’s not working on his own projects, helping out with Bigfoot, or covering desks, Cade loves to share what he knows with other filmmakers and promote great content.